 However, what happens if you use the Caching have turned on and then publish a new post?
 Won't the new post be out of cache and thus invisible to site visitors?
 Well, all properly set up Caching-systems can handle such scenarios.
 A Caching-system consists not only of the mechanism to store prepared HTML files, it also has the ability to clear the cache and then regenerate it.
 This happens, for example, when new content is published.

 A cache configured for WordPress would cache the cached version of the Homepage- and archive pages when a new post has been published.
-This would leave the other pages, such as the "About" page and other posts untouched.
+The other pages, such as the "About" page and other posts, would remain unaffected.

 Will caching make your website faster?